 - Cut the braid into 8 pieces and top with the chopped veggies right before serving.

-Although, I wouldn’t expect it to serve 8 people because once you start eating the warm flakey pastry with BLT flavors, you will be reaching for another slice in a hurry.
+Although, don’t expect it to serve 8 people because once you start eating the warm flakey pastry with BLT flavors, you will be reaching for another slice in a hurry.

-With three kids who love bacon, we didn’t have any trouble making this crescent braid disappear in a hurry.
+With three kids who love bacon, we didn’t have any trouble making this BLT sandwich disappear in a hurry.

-Gooey cheese, pepperoni, and chicken tenders make these Pepperoni Parmesan Chicken Rolls a delicious crescent roll sandwich to add to your dinner plans or game day parties.
+Gooey cheese, pepperoni, and chicken tenders make this Chicken Pepperoni Sandwich perfect for your dinner plans or game day parties.

-Tomatoes, bacon, and lettuce add a fun summer flair to this easy Chicken BLT Ranch Pizza.
+Tomatoes, bacon, and lettuce add a fun summer flair to this easy BLT Pizza.

 Barbecue meatballs and pineapple chunks make these Tropical Meatball Crescent Cups a delicious party appetizer.

-Ham, cheese, chicken, and crescent rolls make these Chicken Cordon Bleu Crescent Rolls from Mom on Time Out a family favorite.
+Ham, cheese, chicken, and crescent rolls make these Chicken Cordon Bleu Crescent Rolls a family favorite.

 Connect more with Inside BruCrew Life!